-TempSpace temporary files are created in SomeGrp.SomeAcct when SQL Statements require sorting.
+TempSpace temporary files are created in the /sort/PurchDB directory when SQL Statements require sorting.

+'''

-CREATE TEMPSPACE ThisTempSpace WITH MAXFILEPAGES = 360, LOCATION = 'SomeGrp.SomeAcct'
+CREATE TEMPSPACE ThisTempSpace WITH MAXFILEPAGES = 360,

+LOCATION = '/sort/PurchDB'

+'''

-TempSpace temporary files will no longer be available in SomeGrp.SomeAcct, but will be allocated in the current group and account as needed.
+TempSpace temporary files are no longer available in the /sort/PurchDB, directory but can be allocated under /tmp as needed.

+'''

 DROP TEMPSPACE ThisTempSpace

+'''